BorisBoutillier/Kataster/README.md

 # Kataster
-A single screen simple space shooter developped in Rust with Bevy and Heron (powered by rapier)`.
+A minimalist single screen space shooter developped in Rust with Bevy and Rapier.

-It will remain a simple demonstration game.
+This is a 'super-example' or 'micro-game' for the Bevy engine, that can be used by beginners to get some starting points for their own game.

+It includes use of game states, menu UI , HUD UI, collision detection, pause/resume, and a shader background.

 ![](media/Kataster_demo.gif)